MKaiyum/marist-mscs621-2019-MamunProject/README.md

 # External Deployment (AWS)

-See the deployment at: http://leantimeapp-aws.ddns.net/
+See the deployment at: http://leantimeapp-aws.ddns.net
+Username: demo@demo.com
+Password: demo

 - Head over to the EC2 Dashboard and click on the "Launch Instance" Button.